 An 11-country analysis of newspaper coverage of the 2016 Rio Paralympic Games

 Led by Associate Professor Selina Khoo and Dr. Jadeera Cheong (University of Malaya), involving researchers in 11 countries.
-A journal article has been produced from this research and currently being reviewed.

 ‘Digital citizenship’ policies and the digital networking practices of diaspora youth in Australia and Malaysia

 Research Assistant for Dr. Amelia Johns (University of Technology Sydney).
 I was also involved in her follow-up fieldwork for the project titled: The Digital Citizenship Practices of Malaysian-Chinese Youth in the lead up to the 2018 General Election.